 Visiting inpatients in our hospitals continues to be suspended, unless there are exceptional circumstances.
 For more information, including guidance on maternity, please click here.

 Any changes to this policy will be updated on this page.

 East and North Hertfordshire NHS Trust is offering a service to help connect families with their loved ones who are being treated in hospital.

 Stay in Touch is an online form where families can leave messages and photos for patients at Lister Hospital, Stevenage and Mount Vernon Cancer Centre, Northwood.
-These messages are printed and delivered to patients on a daily basis.
+These messages are printed and delivered to patients on weekdays, Monday to Friday.

 More information can be found here: Stay in Touch